 Will This Side Project Survive?

 Five questions.
 Honest answers.
-A weighted survival score and the single thing you should fix this week.
+A weighted survival score and the one thing to fix this week.

 - Question 1 of 5